MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 >[!INCLUDE [applies-to](../../includes/hci-applies-to-22h2-21h2.md)].

-This article describes how to manage Azure Arc extensions on Azure Stack HCI server machines, in Azure portal.
+This article describes how to manage Azure Arc extensions on Azure Stack HCI server machines, in the Azure portal.

 ## About Azure Arc extensions in the Azure portal